- Allergic Living - http://allergicliving.com -

 Inevitably we get a handful of kids with milk allergy, so we keep chips, hard candies and dollar-store items on hand so that they are not disappointed.
 Teach your children the joy of giving.
 Get them to donate some of their treats to a shelter or seniors’ home.

-With a little preparation, not to mention a cool costume, your child can enjoy a safe and fun Halloween this year.
+With a little preparation, not to mention a cool costume, your child can enjoy a safe and fun Halloween.

 Laurie Harada is Executive Director of Anaphylaxis Canada, www.anaphylaxis.ca .